What is hash table?

 In Ruby 2.0+, extra data structures for smaller hashes were removed.
 They use linear search for better performance.
 See more

 Hash data structure is the common thing in programming.
-Implementation of the hash quite the same in Ruby, Java, Python.
+Implementation of the hash quite the same in Ruby development, Java, Python.
 We just need to understand pros and cons of using it.

 References & Links: